-Magistrate Ngcobo released all his vehicles that had just been seized.
+Magistrate Ngcobo released some of his vehicles that had just been seized.
 South African Police Services (SAPS) immediately obtained a court order to repossess the vehicles, but when the Asset forfeiture unit arrived at his house to collect the vehicles, he stood defiantly at the entrance with a five litre container of petrol and threatened to burn all the vehicles if the officers came any closer.
 The officers left and he quickly stashed all the vehicles.

 22 June: Is corruption in courts fuelling rhino poaching?

 In January I began the process of exposing an apparently corrupt network of magistrates, lawyers and police in KwaZulu-Natal, South Africa, that has allowed accused rhino poachers and rhino horn traffickers to evade conviction and jail time despite thorough, detailed evidence being presented against them.
 On 10 April of this year, the revered Public Protector of South Africa, Thuli Madonsela, accepted my case and launched a preliminary investigation into corruption enabling rhino poaching.

 Photo credit: Jamie Joseph / Saving the Wild